Coconut Oil and Alzheimer's

 - One trial performed on elderly individuals with age-related cognitive decline reported no benefit with the use of an MCT supplement.

 - Another trial performed on patients with diabetes showed that MCT supplements preserved cognitive functioning related to hypoglycemia, which can cause a decrease in brain cells, especially if it occurs repeatedly.

-- There is currently a major trial being performed in the US.
-This study seeks to find whether coconut oil is safe to use in the Alzheimer’s population and whether it is effective in improving memory and cognition.
-The results are expected to be released in later in 2017.
+- There is currently a major trial being performed in the U.S. This study seeks to find whether coconut oil is safe to use in the Alzheimer’s population and whether it is effective in improving memory and cognition.

-As with any health food supplement, it’s important to break down the science and ensure that there is adequate research to back up any claims.
+As with any health food supplement, it is important to break down the science and ensure that there is adequate research to back up any claims.
 When it comes to coconut oil, the results look promising.

 Coconut Oil’s MCTs and Alzheimer’s Disease Risks

 Most of the fats that you would typically find in our diet are made up of something called long-chain fatty acids.